 You also need to know how to produce your own charts and perform your own analysis.

-Fundamentally, a data-driven marketer should have skills in the following 3 areas:
+Fundamentally, you should have skills in the following 3 areas:

 1) Data Knowledge